-Since our partnership began (November 2015 – March 2017), Kerry Foods provided enough surplus food to make 250,000 meals for vulnerable people, and this is a number we all wish to see grow and grow.
+In the first two years of our partnership, Kerry Foods provided enough surplus food to make over 320,000 meals for vulnerable people, and this is a number we all wish to see grow and grow.

 The partnership with FareShare builds on Kerry Foods’ work in Ireland with Heart to Hand and is driven by Phil Cater, Supplier Partnership Manager, and the wider Supply Chain Planning & Logistics team, with support from Joe Dunne, Technical Director.

 Phil Cater explains that: “Reducing waste across our business is an example of living our Better Together value and we constantly challenge ourselves to achieve more.
 It’s the human story behind getting to grips with food waste that really brings the issue to the forefront and shows what a difference we can make if we work together.
 Partnering with FareShare not only ensures that the food doesn’t go to waste but that it serves an even higher purpose in bringing the community together.”

 Joe Dunne, Technical Director at Kerry Foods: “What a great way to support our communities, reduce our environmental impact and build stronger relationships with our customers.
 Well done to the Supply Chain Planning & Logistics team; without their hard work this fantastic initiative would not be possible.”